michaelreadyone/Build-a-COMPLETE-React-Admin-Dashboard-App/Steps.md

 --- 1:26:50 to 1:58:10 --- data Grid for Team, Contacts and Invoices

 - at Invoices, if you selected multiple rows, mui provides api for selected rows where you can pass any action into it, which will be useful

+--- 1:58:10 to 2:21:28 --- Form with Formik and Yup

+- Why Formik?
+- Yup vs Zod?
+- later try to change from Yup to Zod to practice.